 A Baker’s Dozen of Teaching Ideas for the Frazzled Drama Teacher

 Here are a baker’s dozen of teaching ideas for the frazzled drama teacher which I hope will help you.
 I know you.
 I’ve been there, too.
-I’ve been frazzled, exhausted and had no brain space to plan or organize yet another lesson for my students.
+There is nothing worse than feeling overwhelmed and exhausted with no brain space to plan or organize yet another lesson for your students.

 It’s very difficult for people to understand the ammount of details and responsibilities that rest on a theater teacher during this challenging time of a production.
 Need a director’s helper checklist?
 Get it here FREE.

 It’s a large number, yes?
 Every part of a production has details, understandably.
 But the details have details!
 And on top of that, the teacher must attempt to teacher her classes and deal with student behavior.
 In other words, you have two jobs–one the classroom and one directing a production

 Are you an IG user: Follow me here

 Frazzled Teacher Days Suggestions

 For those days when you are frazzled, here are my suggestions of subjects your students can learn about*: